aptech/docs/docs/CR-getf.rst

     :param filename: any valid file name.
     :type filename: string

-    :param mode:
+    :param mode: 1 or 0 which determines if the file is to be loaded in ASCII mode (0) or binary mode (1)
-    :type mode: scalar 1 or 0 which determines if the file is to be loaded in ASCII mode (0) or binary mode (1)
+    :type mode: scalar

-    :returns: y (string), containing the file.
+    :returns: **y** (string) - containing the file.

 Remarks
 -------